 Foundation / Corporation

 Grants to California nonprofit organizations and educational institutions to improve information and communications resources for State residents with disabilities.
-LOIs are due August 9.
-Proposals are invited for technology and programs under the following three priority areas:
+LOIs are due August 8.
+Funding is intended for technology and programs within the following three priority areas:

--Include the development of a curriculum.
-The curriculum should be documented in a way that facilitates ongoing sharing of knowledge and best practices.
+- Develop a curriculum that promotes ongoing sharing of knowledge and best practices.

-Given other available public sources of funding, the trainings DCF support should focus on no/low tech (low cost, low maintenance, not mechanically complex or electronic,) and mid-tech systems (electronic or battery operated, some complex features, may require some training).
+Given other available public resources and sources of funding, the trainings we support should focus on no/low tech and mid-tech systems.
+Examples:

-This priority intentionally focuses on the training of professionals.
-They have the potential to impact the life of many individuals over the course of their career.
-Therefore, hands-on application of the curriculum involving individuals with disabilities and/or family members as part of the project is useful, but should not be the focus of the project.
+This priority intentionally focuses on the training of professionals, because they have the potential to impact the life of many individuals over the course of their career.
+Therefore, it is useful to involve individuals with disabilities and/or family members as part of the curriculum or training, but their training should not be the focus of the project.